Donald Trump, Apparently Unaware Of Ruth Bader Ginsburg’s Death, Touts Ted Cruz As Supreme Court Nominee

 The report noted that news of Ginsburg’s death had just started to circulate at the time that Trump was speaking to the crowd, and there does not appear to be any evidence that he knew of her death at the time he discussed filling a hypothetical vacancy.

 Trump had previously spoken about Cruz as a potential nominee in the event that a vacancy would arise while he was president.
-As the Texas Tribune reported, Trump said earlier in the month that the Lone Star state senator was on his short list.
+As the Texas Tribune reported, Trump said earlier in the month that the Lone Star State senator was on his short list.

 The report noted that Cruz responded with a statement that he was honored, though he remained focused on his work in congress.